Richard-Jrn/Richard/README.md

-# Data Science With Richard

-- Hi there, my name is Richard, currently I'm a Data engineer :relaxed:
+- Hi there, my name is Richard!

 Let's connect on: